deepgram/kur/docs/source/specification.rst

 	test:
 	evaluate:

-	# Required for training, validation and testing
+	# Required for training, validation, and testing
 	loss:

 	...